hasaniqbal777/coling-2025/_pages/home.md

 **[Registration](/registration) is officially open** {: .text-center .notice--info}

+**Thank you for joining the us in Abu Dhabi for COLING 25.
+While the In-person sessions are completed we have 2 more days of Virtual Poster Presentations in Gather.
+For more information, please visit [program](/program) page.**
+{: .text-center .notice--info}

 <style>
 .news-table { font-size: .9em; table-layout: fixed; }
 .news-table tr td:nth-child(1) { font-weight: bold; width: 10em; }